Chuchoruto/COE332-S23/homework05/README.md

 # ISS TRACKER

-This project provides relevant data to the user about the ISS It helps determine the speed and location of the ISS at given times
+This project provides relevant data to the user about the ISS.
+It helps determine the speed and location of the ISS at given times

 ### Data Used